 - International Dinner with Raffle & Silent/Auction and a Children’s Entertainer

 - Annual Members’ Meeting

 - Thanksgiving Feast with Cash Prize Raffle

 - Children’s Book Exchange

 A typical day at our playgroup

 When you arrive, you’ll sign in, put on a name tag, and sign yourself up for a simple helper job.
 Then the children are free to explore a variety of activities.
-They might play with cars, dolls, dress-up clothes, trains, puzzles, blocks, puppets, dinosaurs, the play kitchen, the doll house… Who doesn’t like climbing and sliding on indoor play equipment or creating masterpieces at the arts & crafts table?
+They might play with cars, dolls, dress-up clothes, trains, puzzles, blocks, puppets, dinosaurs, the play kitchen, the doll house… Who wouldn’t like crawling through pop-up cubes and tunnels or creating masterpieces at the arts & crafts table?
 There’s always time to get cozy and read some books.

 By 10:20, we’re ready to put the toys away (the children love helping!) and sit down together for circle time singing (and clapping, stomping, jumping and wiggling about!).
 Snack time** comes next before we finish the morning with outdoor play (or inside play with ride-on toys, trikes, and balls if the weather is bad).